 Just because it has been published it does not mean that it’s worthy.
 That might be the case of “Authoritarianism in Greece: The Metaxas Regime” (New York: Columbia University Press.
 1983.
 Pp. 192), by John V. Kofas.
-I once read this book and it is overtly Marxist, presenting the view of Greek history adopted by the Greek Communist party KKE.
-Not that I had problems with Marxism, I deplored the weakness of a one-sided historical analysis.
+I once read this book and it is overtly far left-wing, presenting the view of Greek history adopted by the Greek Communist party KKE.
+Not that I had problems with left-wing, I deplored the weakness of a one-sided historical analysis.
 An analysis of the Metaxas regime deserved a more multi-faceted and ideologically neutral approach.
 What follows is a critical review of this book by John S. Koliopoulos of the University of Thessaloniki.

 A book on the dictatorship of Gen. John Metaxas in Greece (1936-1941) should normally be welcome to the student of Modern Greece.
 Developments of that period have received very little scholarly attention, in comparison with those of the 1940s.

 The inter-war years in general deserve more attention for at least two reasons: a) they can provide partial explanations for certain developments customarily associated exclusively with the period of Axis occupation of the country, and b) they should have fewer snares for the scholar than subsequent years.